gulotta/gulotta/README.md

 My name is Michael Gulotta, welcome to my GitHub profile!

 After working for nearly 10 years in Customer Support I decided to make an exciting career pivot into the world of WebDevelopment.
-Currently I am enrolled in BloomTech's Full-Stack Web Development program and I expect to finish up in September 2023.
+Currently I am enrolled in BloomTech's Full-Stack Web Development program and I expect to finish up in early 2024.

 I've pinned some of the projects I've worked on over the past few months that I think were either interesting or challenging for me to complete.